 DAD: What’s next?

-ALICE: I still want to see what I’m not seeing.
+ALICE: I still want to like, see what I’m not seeing.

 ALICE: A whole one?!